bs-production/thingy-linky/README.md

   });
 ```

-If you want to change some content you have some options we can change.
-The icons are from font awesome.
-Below are the default content.
-You don't have the change them all.
-You call whatever you need.
+Below is the default content for the plugin.
+You can alter any section you like.
+The class names from the icons come from Font Awesome.

 ```js
 $('#main-message').thingLink({